ZiweiGu/ZiweiGu.github.io/_posts/2021-11-05-what-i-learned.md

 - HCI is centered on humans. **Put users' need first!** It's easier said than done because we developers tend to get lost in what we can do, what's new, and what's cool.
 For example, when displaying data, we must resist the temptation to show everything we have computed so that users don't have to suffer from information overload.
 One method I like to use is to stand in users' shoes and ask what they’re gonna do with all those information.

 - **Pick impactful research ideas** worthy of your pursuit (e.g those that have a potential to fundamentally change some previous beliefs, to influence a large number of people, to inspire a new class of systems, etc.).
-"It's as easy to do something big as it is to do something small."
+Usually, "it's as easy to do something big as it is to do something small."

 - A procedure I found effective to start and complete a research project (after having a rough research idea in mind):
 	1. **Have a mental model** of what a successful project looks like.
 (Yes, this is the first step!)